sanketkumarsinghiitkgp/sanketkumarsinghiitkgp.github.io/_posts/2018-05-21-Arrow-functions-and-lexical-binding.md

 title: Arrow Functions (and how it's different from 'normal functions')
 ---

-At the first glance, arrow functions look like a less verbose version of the normal Javascript function.
+At the first glance, arrow functions look like a more concise version of the normal Javascript functions.
 But there are some situations where they behave quite differently.
-For example, consider the following code:-
+For example, consider the following:-

 ```
 let obj={